 Negativity is the single most morale draining characteristic when in the studio.
 There is nothing that can bring down the energy of a session more than negativity.
-“That sucks,” “that sounds bad,” “that’s a stupid idea”…… Leave all of these at the door.
-This type of attitude will only make a bad situation worse and a good situation bad.
+“That sucks,” “that sounds bad,” “that’s a stupid idea”…… Leave all of these thoughts at the door.
+This attitude will only make a bad situation worse and a good situation bad.

 Trust me you don’t know everything and probably never will.
 There is always room to grow and always room to learn.
 The best engineers are incredibly humble and always learning and looking for new ways to improve their skills– that’s how they got to be so good.
-There was never a point in their career where they stopped and said, okay I’m good enough I don’t need to read or practice or experiment anymore.
+There was never a point in their career where they stopped and said, okay, I’m good enough I don’t need to read or practice or experiment anymore.

 Eagerness to learn